Obstructed defecation: Conservative management versus surgery

 Treatment may be conservative or surgical.
 The exact way of managing ODS is controversial, with many authors now taking positions against surgery as a first line treatment for ODS, while others state that surgery should be used as a last resort, not be used at all, or take a more pro-surgery position.
 Treating ODS can be extremely challenging and time-consuming.
 It is rare that ODS is "cured" with one intervention or in a single setting.

 The underlying, original causes of ODS are typically psychological, muscular and/or neurological.
 Such causes require complex, long term treatment.
 Some authors have suggested that surgically correctable anatomical disorders which are detected in ODS patients may actually represent effects, rather than causes of ODS.
 Furthermore, the complexity of this condition means it takes a lot of time to understand it.
 However, both patients and surgeons prefer faster solutions like surgical procedures.
 It has been suggested that this is the reason why most, if not all surgical procedures are unsuccessful in the long term.
 In other words, the detectable anatomical defects can be restored surgically, but this does not mean that the function is also restored.
 Others report that the outcomes of non-surgical methods have conflicting results, and their effects are not significant.

 Most authors now recommend a combination of different conservative measures.
 If conservative fail to improve symptoms, management can be supported, where strictly indicated, with surgical procedures as a secondary treatment.
 This approach reflects the multifactorial nature of ODS, where the exact approach to treatment is individualized to each patient.
 For example, in a patient with isolated dyssynergic defecation and no other anatomical defect, surgery is contraindicated, however where ODS is caused by a neoplastic tumor or external prolapse, surgery is usually strongly indicated.
 Some stress that it is important for clinicians to set realistic and honest goals with patients.

-Overall it is reported that nearly 20% of patients need surgical treatment.
+Overall it is reported that about 5% to 20% of patients need surgical treatment.
 Surgery is said to be overused to treat ODS, with more than 50% of patients undergoing the stapled transanal rectal resection (STARR) procedure.
 There are many different surgical treatments which have been attempted to treat ODS.
 Some authors state that the vast number of reported surgical treatments that have been used for ODS indicate that surgery is an unsuccessful treatment for ODS.